 Is there an alternative?
 Surely so.
 Remember that gamers do not limit their activity in the community to just playing.
 They also read blogs, articles (especially reviews), watch live streams as well as gaming-related YouTube videos and attend esports tournaments.
 So, there are also other ways to reach gamers through your marketing activities.

 If you want to know more about all the ways to run in-game advertising campaigns, check our article “In-game advertising – how to promote your brands in games?”.

-With inSTREAMLY you use the fastest growing marketing medium that is game streaming channels and emit creative, unobtrusive content that catches attention without annoying the audience or interrupting the show. inSTREAMLY provides tailored artworks that integrate perfectly with the stream, as well as allowing you to run chat campaigns that give your promotion that desirable interactive twist.
+With inSTREAMLY you use the fastest growing marketing medium.
+That is game streaming channels and emit creative, unobtrusive content that catches attention without annoying the audience or interrupting the show.
+At inSTREAMLY we provide tailored artworks that integrate perfectly with the stream.
+As well as allowing you to run chat campaigns that give your promotion that desirable interactive twist.
 And the best part for people who love numbers (the question is, who doesn’t?) – the high CTRs of our campaigns are between 1,5% and 5% in contrast to other formats.

 As you can see, advertisement in gaming can be done well, and you should consider adding it to your marketing activities – you just need a good business partner and a powerful tool to do that.
 Check what inSTREAMLY can do for you and start broadcasting ads that are suited for commercial success.